-A ‘newbie’ likely won’t venture into the deeper, darker world of crypto for some time and they will stick with larger caps, such as Bitcoin and Ethereum, rarely venturing outside of the Top 20 or even into DeFi.
+A ‘newbie' likely won't venture into the deeper, darker world of crypto for some time and they will stick with larger caps / blue chips, such as Bitcoin and Ethereum, rarely venturing outside of the Top 20 or even into DeFi.

 It amazes me the number of people in crypto who are happy to gamble $5,000 on some ‘100X' shitcoin meme, yet quick to label other passive income opportunities as ‘too risky' or a scam 🙄

 I own a wide number of coins/tokens, I use DeFi a lot, I participate in farms, LPs and staking.
 I bridge tokens back and forth across the major protocols, I own a hardware wallet and nodes.
 Most of my assets are cryptos and most of my income is through crypto-related opportunities.
 Yes; I'm bullish on blockchain.